Spay and Neuter in Lubbock

-Just as with every other service we offer, we’ll place your pet’s safety at the forefront during surgery.
+Just as with every other service we offer, we’ll place your pet’s safety at the forefront during surgeries.
 That’s why we use a laser for spay and neuter procedures, which results in less bleeding and swelling as well as faster healing.
-Consider the following FAQs to learn more about spaying and neutering:
+Consider the following to learn more about spaying and neutering for dogs and cats:

 There are many benefits to having your pet spayed/neutered, including: